Brief Introduction

 cordial, constructive and successful.

-structure.
-The General Assembly, which welcomes
+has become institutionalized through wide-ranging programs and a sophisticated structure.
+The General Assembly, which welcomes all eligible political

-23 countries, meets semi-annually to address general matters of the ICAPP.
+countries, meets semi-annually to address general matters of the ICAPP.
 Special Conferences are held on timely topics upon

 recommendations from the Standing Committee, and small-scale workshops are also held targeting specific

-audiences and topics.
-Themes of previous
+audiences and issues.
+Themes of previous Special Conferences and workshops

-Special Conferences and workshops include, among others, prevention of
+include, among others, prevention of political corruption, green development,

-of business opportunities.
-The ICAPP Youth Wing and
+migration and refugees and promotion of business opportunities, among others.
+The ICAPP Youth Wing and Women’s Wing have also been

-Women’s Wing have also been established and their annual meetings focus on issues related to education, employment, human
+established and their annual meetings focus on

-ICAPP has also established channels of dialogue with political parties in Africa, Europe, and the Americas.
+parties in Africa, Europe, and the Americas.
 This

-of Political Parties in Latin America and the Caribbean (COPPPAL), and the Council of African Political Parties (CAPP).
-The
+Political Parties in Latin America and the Caribbean (COPPPAL), the European Parliament, and the Council of African

-Africa establish a forum.
+Political Parties (CAPP).
 The ICAPP and COPPPAL

 have been holding joint sessions annually since 2009 and the trilateral

-The
+future.
+The Asia-Europe

-such intercontinental cooperation.
-The 1st meeting of the AEPF was held in 2017
+intercontinental cooperation.
+The first meeting of the AEPF was held in Seoul, Korea in 2017 after discussions between the ICAPP and political groups of

 Europe